myersg86/gitlab/doc/api/issues.md

 Only for administrators.
 Get a single issue.

-The preferred way to do this, is by using [personal access tokens](../user/profile/personal_access_tokens.md).
+The preferred way to do this is by using [personal access tokens](../user/profile/personal_access_tokens.md).

 ```plaintext
 GET /issues/:id